goodpals/middle-english-mouse-dictionary/README.md

 - Harvard's [Geoffery Chaucer Website](https://chaucer.fas.harvard.edu/pages/john-gower-1325-1403).
 - The International John Gower Society's [Original Language Editions](https://johngower.org/online-editions/).
 - You might check an old cookbook like [The Forme of Cury](https://www.gutenberg.org/cache/epub/8102/pg8102.txt), as edited by Samuel Pegge.

-## Motivation & Ethos
-We wish to facilitate the enjoyment and study of historical texts, for enthusiasts and professionals alike.
-We sought to make a lookup tool that would only require access to a digitized text from an original manuscript.

-We have coded this extension to be as simple as possible, avoiding using unnecessary frameworks and dependencies.
-This software is fully open-source and will continue as such in perpetuum.

 ## Acknowledgements